An idea is just 1% of the final product. 99% is execution.

 4. Sample across a few to compare quality and price.

 And most importantly, don’t just go for the cheapest one.
-This exercise is for you to compare the quality of different suppliers and the way they work, whether it’s how and when they ask for payment, how they interact with you as a business partner, and how important your business is to them.
+This exercise is for you to compare the quality of different suppliers (for us artisan partners) and the way they work, whether it’s how and when they ask for payment, how they interact with you as a business partner, and how important your business is to them.